jnlantos/RGB/README.md

 Start Mongo:

 1) Follow instructions in http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/ to download mongo.
-Make sure you install version 2.4.

 2) Navigate to /bin of wherever you installed Mongo and type "mongod --dbpath ~/Desktop/10%/RGB/highscores/data/".
    This will start mongo and tell it where to keep all the files for the database.

-3) Run 'mongo' in same directory.
+3) Run 'mongo' in same directory. 'show dbs' to list all databases.
+We called ours 'highscores', so type 'use highscores'.

 Start node: